swiftlang/swift-evolution/proposals/0NNN-default-target-settings.md

 ## Future directions

-The most obvious avenue for future work is more advanced merging strategies, particularly for `define`.
-Altering merging behavior, however, would be a source-incompatible change.
+It would be useful to allow `unsafeFlags` in default settings.
+Unsafe flags themselves already impose restrictions on package use, so this helps to limit the impact.
+But if this turns out to be an area of interest, support can be added without any API changes.

+Conditional inheritance could also be something that package authors find useful.
+And similarly, support for this can be added with the existing APIs.

 ## Alternatives considered

-?
+An earlier version of this proposal suggested an automatic, predefined merging strategy without the `inherited` placeholder.

+With some settings, such as `defaultIsolation`, the results of a merge seem quite unambiguous.
+But, this is not the case for all value, and the merging logic can be involved.
+The `inherited` mechanism is both intuitive and more powerful.

 ## Acknowledgments

 Max Desiatov provided some much-appreciated general guidance that helped get this idea off the ground.
-Boris Buegling immediately noticed and provided great feedback on the need for merging.
+Boris Buegling, Tony Allevato, Owen Voorhees, and Allen Humphreys all provided great feedback on the concept of inheritance.